-Preparation time: About 90 minutes for fresh okra or 20 minutes for frozen
+Preparation time: About 1 hour for fresh okra or 10 minutes for frozen

-Cooking time: 60 minutes
+Cooking time: 1 hour 30 minutes

-- 1 kg. fresh or frozen okra
+- 1 kilo fresh or frozen okra

-- ½ cup of parsley
+- ½ cup olive oil

-- 2 onions finely chopped
+- 2 onions, finely chopped

-- 1 – 3 cloves of garlic, finely chopped
+- 1 clove garlic, finely chopped

-- 5 fresh ripe tomatoes, blended
+- 5 fresh ripe tomatoes, blended (or 500 grams passata)

 - 2 tablespoons vinegar

-- ½ cup of white dry wine
+- ½ cup white dry wine

-- 4 – 5 chunks of feta cheese
+- 4 – 5 chunks of feta cheese (about 80 grams)

 - Freshly ground black pepper

-Wash the chicken and remove skin.
+- Wash the chicken and remove the skin.